FedoroffSoft/TestMarrow/README.md

 # TestMarrow
-A library to simplify the test data composing in the source code of tests.
-When you need fill a comples structures for test then you have to write something like this using c#:
+**Note that the project doesn't have a stable version yet.
+Necessary functionality is not implemented and not tested yet** A library to simplify the test data composing in the source code of tests.
+When you need fill a complex structures for a test then you have to write something like this using C#:

     var expected = new List<Struct1> {
         new Struct1 { Name1 = "Marrow", Value1 = 13.07,